ArcadeData/arcadedb-docs/src/main/asciidoc/sql/SQL-Traverse.md

 Defines the fields that you want to traverse.
 If set to `*`, `any()` or `all()` then it traverses all fields.
 This can prove costly to performance and resource usage, so it is recommended that you optimize the command to only traverse the pertinent fields.

-In addition to his, you can specify the fields at a type-level.  <<Polymorphism,../general/Inheritance>> is supported.
+In addition to his, you can specify the fields at a type-level.  <<Inheritance,Inheritance>> is supported.
 By specifying `Person.city` and the type `Customer` extends person, you also traverse fields in `Customer`.

 Field names are case-sensitive, typees not.

 **Target**

-Targets for traversal can be,
+Targets for traversal can be:

 - **`<type>`** Defines the type that you want to traverse.
 - **`BUCKET:<bucket>`** Defines the bucket you want to traverse.
 - **`<record-id>`** Individual root Record ID that you want to traverse.